zslhg903/NINA/NINA/Documentation/NINA.md

 ### Panel Adjustment and Personalization

 The imaging tab can be completely personalized to your wishes.
 You can enable and disable various panels or reposition them freely, designing the User Interface to your personal liking.
-The settings are stored and will be reused the next time you start NINA.
+The settings are stored and will be reused the next time you start N.I.N.A..

 ![Panel: Customization 1](images/panel-customization_1.png)